Amitabh Thakur: As a writer

 Thakur has authored a story book in Hindi, Dhal Gayi Raat, and has compiled two collections of poems Jaisa Maine Jana Hai and Aatmadarsh.
-His book Fresh Brew - Chronicles of Business and Freedom, co-authored with Amit Haralalka, traces the careers of 25 IIM Lucknow alumni who turned entrepreneurs.
+His book Fresh Brew – Chronicles of Business and Freedom, co-authored with Amit Haralalka, traces the careers of 25 IIM Lucknow alumni who turned entrepreneurs.
 His book Cyber Crime (Hindi साइबर क्राइम) co-authored with S H Zaidi is possibly the first book on Cyber Crime in Hindi.

+Azad Adhikar Sena

+Azad Adhikar Sena (आजाद अधिकार सेना in Hindi), also known by its short name AAS (आस in Hindi), is an unregistered political party in India, which is presently undergoing the process of registration before the Election Commission of India.
+It was initiated by Amitabh Thakur, his wife Dr Nutan Thakur and others in August 2021.
+The process stopped after Amitabh's arrest.
+Its formation was resumedafter his release from Jail in March 2022.

+In June 2022, the formation of Adhikar Sena was again announced.
+He said the primary aim of Adhikar Sena is to instill the feeling and concept that all the powers (Adhikar) and authorities lie in the citizen of India, as bestowed through the Constitution of India and various laws of the Land.
+Currently, the Party is in process of getting registered in Election Commission of India.

+The Basic philosophy of Azad Adhikar Sena is Belief in Democratic Values and Constitution of India and Belief in Power of the Individual (Aam Nagrik ka Adhikar).

+After its formation, Azad Adhikar Sena has been expanding and working in various areas of India, with particular focus on Uttar Pradesh.
+It has been making its presence felt through various interventions.

 Personal life

-Amitabh Thakur is married to Nutan Thakur, an advocate and a social activist.
-He has a brother Avinash Kumar, who is an IAS officer in Jharkhand.
-Amitabh has two children - a daughter named Tanaya and a son named Aditya, both law graduates.
-While Tanaya graduated from National Law University Patna and is an assistant Professor in Law in Shiv Nadar University, Aditya graduated from National Law University Lucknow.
+Amitabh Thakur is married to political and social activist Dr Nutan Thakur.
+His brother is Avinash Kumar, an IAS officer in Jharkhand.

+Amitabh has two children – a daughter named Tanaya and a son named Aditya, both law graduates.
+While Tanaya graduated from National Law University Patna, Aditya graduated from National Law University Lucknow.
+Tanaya is married to Vineet Kumar, an Indian Foreign Service officer.